 Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Sicily with kids is one of the most underrated family trips in Europe - active volcanoes, ancient Greek ruins, gelato every day, and beaches everywhere.
-Here is the mom's plan.
+Here is the mum's plan.

-If you are tired of the Italian-mom-with-kids triangle of Rome, Florence, and Venice and you want something genuinely different - go to Sicily.
-The island sits at the bottom of the Italian boot like its own country, with an active volcano, Greek and Roman ruins better than the ones on the mainland, beaches that match the Caribbean for water clarity, and food that is widely considered the best regional cuisine in Italy.
-With kids, it is honestly easier than mainland Italy because the pace is slower, restaurants are warmer to children, and the whole island operates on a less-stressed energy.
-Here is the mom-tested 10-day plan.
+If you're tired of the Italian-mom-with-kids triangle of Rome, Florence, and Venice and want something genuinely different - go to Sicily.
+The island sits at the bottom of the Italian boot like its own country, with an active volcano, Greek and Roman ruins better than the ones on the mainland, beaches that match the Caribbean for water clarity, and food that is, frankly, the best regional cuisine in Italy.
+With kids, it's honestly easier than mainland Italy because the pace is slower, restaurants are warmer to children, and the whole island runs on a less-stressed energy.
+We did 10 days last spring with all three kids - here's the mum-tested plan.

 Why Sicily Beats the Italian Mainland for Family Travel

-• Volcanoes are kid magnets - Mount Etna is active, accessible, and almost guaranteed to be doing something dramatic.
+- Volcanoes are kid magnets - Mount Etna is active, accessible, and almost always doing something dramatic.
 Stromboli is a short ferry away.

-• Ruins are uncrowded - the Valley of the Temples in Agrigento and the Greek theater in Taormina are jaw-dropping and a fraction of the crowd at the Roman Forum.
+- Ruins are uncrowded - the Valley of the Temples in Agrigento and the Greek theatre in Taormina are jaw-dropping at a fraction of the crowd at the Roman Forum.

-• Beach access everywhere - the entire island is coast.
-You are never more than 30 minutes from a swimmable beach.
+- Beach access everywhere - the entire island is coast.
+You're never more than 30 minutes from a swimmable beach.

-• Food is universally kid-approved - arancini (fried rice balls), pizza al taglio, fresh pasta, and gelato three times a day.
+- Food is universally kid-approved - arancini, pizza al taglio, fresh pasta, gelato three times a day.
 Everything is fresh and local.

-• Friendly to kids - Italians love children, and Sicilians especially so.
+- Sicilians love kids - more than mainland Italians, and that's saying something.
 Restaurant servers will high-five your toddler.
-Strangers will compliment your kids unprompted.
+Strangers compliment your kids unprompted.

 The 10-Day Sicily Family Itinerary